wgamagomes/MicroSqlBulk/README.md

 MicroSqlBulk  or **µ**SqlBulk is an IDbConnection extension for bulk operations.

 ### Download
 >**µ**SqlBulk is available [here](https://www.nuget.org/packages/MicroSqlBulk/) as a Nuget Package.
-You can install it using the Nuget Package Console Window:
+You can install it using the Nuget Package Manager Console:

 ```PM> Install-Package MicroSqlBulk -Version 1.0.2```